-West Angle Bay is eroded out of Carboniferous Limestone Series rocks which are packed with crinoid fossils.
-It is an excellent location to take children to – there is a nice sandy beach, a café and public conveniences.
+West Angle Bay is eroded out of Carboniferous Limestone, which is packed with crinoids.
+It is an excellent location to take children to – there is a nice sandy beach, a cafe and public conveniences.

 FIND FREQUENCY: ♦♦♦♦♦ – Fossils are extremely abundant here.
 Most of the exposed rock strata on the north side of the bay are extremely fossiliferous – with crinoid fossils exposed over the majority their surfaces.
-On the south side of the bay there are many blocks of shale and limestone that also contain crinoid pieces in association with other types of fossils.
+On the south side of the bay, there are many blocks of shale and limestone that also contain pieces of crinoid in association with other types of fossils.

-CHILDREN: ♦♦♦♦♦ – An excellent location to visit with children.
-The beach is popular with holiday makers and there are numerous on site facilities such as a café and toilets.
+CHILDREN: ♦♦♦♦♦ – This is an excellent location to visit with children.
+The beach is popular with holiday makers and there are numerous onsite facilities such as a cafe and toilets.

 ACCESS: ♦♦♦♦♦ – There is a free car park with plenty of room for many cars just behind the beach.
 The beach itself is accessed from the car park and the fossil hunting areas are no more than 200m away.

-The rock outcrops on the north side of the bay are composed largely of crinoidal limestone and plenty of impressive fossils can be observed on their surfaces.
+It is probably advisable to investigate the north side of the bay first to observe the in situ fossils, which cover much of the rock outcrops here, but must not be collected or damaged.
+The rock outcrops on this side are composed largely of crinoidal limestone and plenty of impressive fossils can be observed on their surfaces.

-On the south side of the bay blocks of crinoidal limestone can be found.
-These sometimes have very intricate and well preserved fossils exposed on their surfaces.
-Along with the crinoid fossils can be found bryzoa, corals and brachiopods.
+On the south side of the bay, blocks of crinoidal limestone can be found.
+These sometimes have very intricate and well-preserved fossils exposed on their surfaces.
+Along with the fossil crinoids, bryozoa, corals and brachiopods can be found.

 This is a fairly safe location.
 The bay is wide and there is no chance of getting cut off by the tide.
 Common sense should suffice at West Angle Bay.